 If the RTS/CTS field value indicates an RTS:

-The Fragment Transaction ID field shall be set to the next value of a monotonically increasing counter maintained by the device
+The Transaction ID field shall be set to the next value of a monotonically increasing counter maintained by the device

-The Number of Fragments field shall be set to the total number of fragments in the fragment sequence.

 The Total MSDU Size field shall be set to the number of octets in the un-fragmented MSDU.

 If the RTS/CTS field value indicates a CTS:

-The Fragment Transaction ID field shall be set to the value of the corresponding RTS Fragment Transaction ID field
+The Transaction ID field shall be set to the value of the corresponding RTS Transaction ID field

-The Number of Fragments field shall be set to the value of the corresponding RTS Number of Fragments field

 The Total MSDU Size field shall be set to:

-0 to indicate the device is not available to receive data
+0 to indicate the device is not available to receive data.
+If received, the sender should abandon the fragmented transfer attempt.

 the corresponding RTS Total MSDU Size field value to indicate the device is available to receive the fragment sequence

-a value less than the corresponding RTS Total MSDU Size field value to indicate the device is available to receive a data transfer but has insufficient resources for the MSDU offered and the source device should attempt a new data transfer within the field value..
+a value less than the corresponding RTS Total MSDU Size field value to indicate the device is available to receive a data transfer but has insufficient resources for the MSDU offered and the source device should attempt a new data transfer within the field value.

-Y.y.2 Fragment Data IE

-The Fragment Data IE shall be formatted as a Payload IE as defined in { 802.15.4e-2012 5.2.4.3} with Element ID set to FragmentData {request an assigned Payload IE ID from 802.15 ANA} and Length field set to the appropriate value for the format shown in Figure 2.